flamingo-lang/flamingo/docs/src/intro.md

-In terms of language theory, ALM is a _logic programming language_, specifically an extension of [Datalog](https://en.wikipedia.org/wiki/Datalog) that adds an explicit notion of action and change, negative constraints, and powerful, object-oriented module system[[3](#3)].
+In terms of language theory, ALM is a _logic programming language_, specifically an extension of [Datalog](https://en.wikipedia.org/wiki/Datalog) that adds an explicit notion of action and change, negative constraints, and a powerful, object-oriented module system[[3](#3)].

 ## Installing the Compiler